AaronRMartinez/AaronRMartinez/README.md

 My "Threat Hunting Scenario: Unauthorized Tor Usage" project demonstrates a structured approach to detecting unauthorized Tor browser usage within an enterprise environment.
 This project imitates a scenario in which a security team memmber aimis to identify employees or attackers attempting to bypass network security controls using Tor for anonymous browsing.
 By leveraging Microsoft Defender for Endpoint (MDE) and Kusto Query Language (KQL), a methodical process is undergone to monitor, detect, and analyze Tor-related activity in a Windows 10 environment deployed within Microsoft Azure.

-<a href="https://github.com/AaronRMartinez/Threat-Hunting-Scenario-Tor">Threat Hunting Scenario: Tor Project Link</a>
+<a href="https://github.com/AaronRMartinez/Threat-Hunting-Scenario-Tor">"Threat Hunting Scenario: Tor" Project Link</a>

 **Active Directory and Group Policy Home Lab**